HAZARD EVALUATIONSTraverso Tree Service

 Trees provide significant benefits to our homes and cities, but when trees are subject to failing, and could injure people or damage property, they become liabilities.

 Taking care of tree hazards makes your property safer and prolongs the life of the tree.

 Trees are an important part of our world.
-They offer a wide range of benefits to the environment and provide tremendous beauty, even dead trees where they are not posing a threat, are a wonderful resource to wildlife.
-However, if they are structurally compromised, and posing a threat, and maintenance cannot readily abate the hazard, they no longer can be considered assets to the property.
+They offer a wide range of benefits to the environment and provide tremendous beauty.
+Even dead trees, where they are not posing a threat, are a wonderful resource to wildlife.
+However, if they are structurally compromised and posing a threat, and if maintenance cannot readily abate the hazard, they no longer can be considered assets to the property.